avri-kaufman/LeetCode-Solutions/README.md

 ## Repository Structure

-- `solutions/`: Contains code solutions grouped by category.
+- `solutions/`: Contains problem descriptions, approach explanations and the solutions grouped by category.
-- `docs/problem_descriptions/`: Includes problem descriptions and approach explanations.

 ## How to Use

 1. Navigate to the respective category folder.
-2. Review the solution code or read the problem description for insights.
+2. Review the solution code and read the problem description for insights.